mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## [Optimal Power Flow Solution](@id DCOptimalPowerFlowSolutionManual)
-To establish the DC optimal power flow problem, you can utilize the [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.
-After setting up the problem, you can use the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function to compute the optimal values for the active power outputs of the generators and the bus voltage angles.
+To establish the DC optimal power flow problem, we can utilize the [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.
+After setting up the problem, we can use the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function to compute the optimal values for the active power outputs of the generators and the bus voltage angles.
 Also, to turn off the solver output within the REPL, we use the [`set_silent`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.set_silent) function before calling [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function.
 Here is an example:
 ```@example DCOptimalPowerFlow
 JuMP.set_silent(analysis.jump)
 solve!(system, analysis)
 nothing # hide
 ```

-By executing this function, you will obtain the solution with the optimal values for the active power outputs of the generators and the bus voltage angles:
+By executing this function, we will obtain the solution with the optimal values for the active power outputs of the generators and the bus voltage angles:
 ```@repl DCOptimalPowerFlow
 print(system.generator.label, analysis.power.generator.active)
 print(system.bus.label, analysis.voltage.angle)